 The Virginia court defined the meaning of “marketability” of title in the 1963 Virginia case Madbeth, Inc. v.
 Weade.
 In that case, the Defendant was under contract to purchase a plot of land from the Plaintiff.
 The title examiner found one minor problem: no one knew what the boundary lines were.

 The 2-acre plot was part of a larger tract consisting of 26 acres, whose owner, George W. Almond, would convey portions of the larger tract from time to time.
 The descriptions of the smaller plots conveyed were “vague and indefinite”.
-This particular plot was described as a parcel “bounded on all four sides by other land of George W. Almond.”
+This particular plot was described as a parcel “bounded on all four sides by other lands of George W. Almond.”
 Helpful description, right?
-It turns out it was impossible to determine the plot’s boundaries and easements contained therein by examining the other conveyances from the original 26 acre parcel.
+It turns out it was impossible to determine the plot’s boundaries and easements contained therein by examining the other conveyances from the original 26-acre parcel.

 The Court found that title to the 2-acre parcel was unmarketable.
 It noted: